 Gift with purchase (GWP) is one of the most versatile and consistently effective promotional rewards for customers.
 The customer buys a qualifying product and receives an additional item, either immediately at point of sale, or by claiming online or by post.

 The key to a strong GWP is relevance.
 The gifted item should feel complementary to the purchased product, not random.
-Beauty brands do this well: a moisturiser with a qualifying skincare purchase, a travel-size fragrance with a full-size eau de parfum.
-The gift reinforces the core brand proposition and introduces the customer to a broader range of products.
+Beauty brands do this well: Clinique's gift-with-purchase mechanic at Boots offers a six-piece beauty gift set free with a £55+ spend on Clinique products, sold exclusively through Boots.
+The gift reinforces the core brand proposition and introduces the customer to a broader range of products they might not otherwise try.

 GWP also works well in the on-trade and in premium grocery.
 A bottle of whiskey with a branded glass, a coffee machine with a bag of speciality beans: these combinations feel considered and enhance the overall product experience.
 The better the perceived fit between gift and product, the higher the redemption rate and the stronger the brand signal.